Everything you need to know about a Fishing Rod Licence

 - up to 2 rods for freshwater fish

-Some carp anglers, for instance, will fish using 3 rods and so the above rod licence will not be sufficient.
-You would have to purchase two rod licences to cover all three of these rods, but the best approach is to purchase a 12-month rod licence that will allow for up to 3 rods.
-You will see later that these 12-month licences are much better value for money compared to the daily ones.
+Some carp anglers, for instance, will fish using 3 rods and so the above fishing rod licence will not be sufficient.
+You would have to purchase two-rod fishing licences to cover all three of these rods, but the best approach is to purchase a 12-month rod licence that will allow for up to 3 rods.
+You will see later that these 12-month licences are better value for money compared to the daily ones.

 As a side note, you should always check with your local fishery to see how many rods they allow per angler.
 I have seen over the years many smaller and popular venues restrict the number of rods you are allowed to fish with, this eases the pressure on the fish and allows everyone to fish comfortably.